oapi-codegen/oapi-codegen/README.md

 You would register the generated handlers as follows:
 ```
 func SetupHandler() {
-    var myApi PetStoreImpl  // This implementes the pet store interface
+    var myApi PetStoreImpl  // This implements the pet store interface
     e := echo.New()
     petstore.RegisterHandlers(e, &myApi)
     ...